 Anseriformes is a large group of birds that includes ducks, geese, swans (waterfowl) and screamers.
 The family Anhimidae is made up of screamers that have little or no resemblance to other Anseriformes.
 They are large, goose-like, non-migratory birds with long legs and large feet with little webbing.
 The bill resembles that of gamebirds in that it has a downward hook and no filtering fringes often seen in waterfowl.
-They are mainly found in marshes, open savannas and edges of sluggish streams or ponds.
+They are mainly found in marshes, open savannas and edges of slow-moving streams or ponds.
+Swans, geese, and ducks (waterfowl)

-Swans, geese and ducks (waterfowl) belong to the family Anatidae.
-They are often associated with marine or water habitats.
-They vary in size from more than 30 pounds (14 kg) to 10 ounces (284 gr).
+belong to the family Anatidae.
+They are associated with marine or water habitats and vary in size from 10 ounces (284 gr) to more than 30 pounds (14 kg).

-Waterfowl can be found on all major continents and islands (except Antarctica).
-Some can migrate thousands of miles.
+Waterfowl can be found on all major continents and islands except Antarctica.
+Some migrate thousands of miles.
 Most are gregarious but some do not live in colonies.
 There are approximately 150 species of Anseriformes.